Micah614/Arduino_Garden_Monitor/README.md

 ## CSPB-3112, Professional Development Semester Project
 ## Professional Work Portfolio Showcase

-The aim of this project is to create a system that will monitor the status of a 4X4 grow tent and hydroponic system(s).
-This project will integrate several arduino sensors (e.g., to monitor temperature, pH, and total dissolved solids) with bluetooth and wifi tranceiver modules.
+The aim of this project is to create a system to monitor my 4X4 grow tent, which currently contains four potted plants and two hydroponic systems.
+The general goal is integrate several arduino sensors (e.g., for temperature, pH, and total dissolved solids, AKA "TDS") with a single-board computer, and stream this data to a laptop or android cellphone using a bluetooth and/or wifi tranceiver module.

-will explore concepts of relevance to the internet of things (IOT).
-This project will focus on real-time data handling, wireless networking, and driver development.
+This project will discuss several concepts of relevance to the internet of things (IOT).
+This project will focus on real-time data handling, wireless networking, and network driver development.

-The goal is to generate, track, and monitor real-time system measurements such as hydroponic solution pH, solution/ambient temperatures, total dissolved solids (TDS), and soil moisture of potted plants.